 Qui tam (pronounced kwee-tam) is a Latin phrase meaning “who as well,” and it refers to a lawsuit brought by a private citizen or whistleblower against a person or company who has violated state or federal law by committing fraud against the government.

-Qui tam attorneys file lawsuits on behalf of whistleblowers who have knowledge of a company, organization, or individual that is defrauding the government.
-These lawsuits are brought by a whistleblower on behalf of the government, and are typically brought under the False Claims Act, or corresponding state law, such as the California False Claims Act.
+Qui tam attorneys file lawsuits on behalf of whistleblowers who have information concerning companies, organizations, or individuals that are defrauding the government.
+Qui tam lawsuits are brought by whistleblowers on behalf of the government, and are typically brought under the False Claims Act or corresponding state law, such as the California False Claims Act.

-Whistleblowers who bring qui tam lawsuits may sue companies for three times the government’s damages, and can receive a percentage of the funds recovered for the government.
-Qui tam whistleblowers are also typically protected from employer retaliation, and may sue for reinstatement if they are discriminated against.
+Whistleblowers who bring qui tam lawsuits may sue parties defrauding the government for three times the government’s damages.
+Additionally, whistleblowers are entitled to receive up to 30% of the funds recovered for the government.
+Qui tam whistleblowers are protected from employer retaliation by law and may sue for reinstatement if they suffer discrimination.